jupyter/jupyter.github.io/binder.md

 ## What is the Binder Project?

-The Binder Project is a community that builds free and open-source tools for reproducible, sharable scientific environments that are workflow- and platform-agnostic, and reward best practices.
+The Binder project brings the power of customisable and easy to share computing environments to everyone.
+It allows users to specify custom environments, automates their creation, and allows users to these environments with a single link.
+Use-cases involve workshops, scientific workflows and fast sharing of work in teams.

-It builds tools that reward best-practices in reproducible data science by piggy-backing off of community-developed standards for reproducibility.
+The Binder Project builds tools that reward best-practices in reproducible data science by piggy-backing off of community-developed standards for reproducibility.
 If repositories follow these best-practices and are hosted in an online repository, then Binder will build the environment needed to run the